 It’s October, which means it’s Halloween.
 And Halloween is always a fun time for kids and adults too.
-So you can take some of the fun with you for your classroom.
+So you can take some of the fun with you to your classroom.
 But what is Halloween?

-Halloween has always been one of my favorite holidays… Kids dress up in costumes, yell “trick or treat” at neighbor’s doors and they get a bucket full of candy.
+Halloween has always been one of my favorite holidays… Kids dress up in costumes, yell “trick or treat” at neighbors’ doors and they get a bucket full of candy.

 But how did this tradition begin?
 And what are some of the common vocabulary that we use during Halloween?
 This Halloween worksheet helps how to describe Halloween to kids.